-- To help your students ease up on a tight grip on the erg handle tell them, “Fingers loose, play the piano.” – Master Instructor Heather Alschuler
+- To ease up on a tight grip on the erg handle think, “Fingers loose, play the piano.” – Master Instructor Heather Alschuler

 - If you have rowers who drop their hands as they come in to the catch, have them pull the handle straight back to the finish and place a piece of colored tape on the chain guard to mark the correct chain height. alternatively put a water bottle at the latch in between the foot flexors.
 If the rower knocks over the bottle, the chain is too low.

 - Check your damper setting when you get on the rowing machine and make sure it’s where you want it.
 The recommended range for the damper is 1 to 5 on the rowing machine.

 - If the monitor on your rowing machine or SkiErg is turning off quickly the batteries may be running low.
 Check them by going from the main menu into More Options>Utilities>Battery.

 - If the monitor goes off before you can record your meters you can always check them under More Options>Memory.

 - Want to brush up on your indoor rowing technique?
 Bookmark and watch the Concept2 indoor rowing technique video.
 And don’t forget the How to Row feature on the monitor, which can be found from the main menu under Information.